How to enhance your resume — Jessica’s Career Tip of the week

-- Summary of qualifications — This section should include your engineering specialty or major that you are seeking a summer internship or a job starting in (month and year), your experience and/or interests.
+- Summary of qualifications – This section should include your engineering specialty or major that you are seeking a summer internship or a job starting in June 2020, your experience and/or interests.
 I strongly recommend enhancing this section by using those great adjectives and verbs!

 - Technical skills — This is a VERY important section; therefore, be sure to enhance your resume with your great technical skills!

 - Professional experience — Your professional experience should include your present and previous work experiences that are degree-related.
 Be sure to list the organization, position title, location and dates you were employed.
 To illustrate your duties/responsibilities for each position, use positive action words and accomplishment statements to describe your experiences.
 When writing your accomplishment statements, make sure to quantify whenever possible.
 Also, you will want to highlight how you have applied your technical skills throughout.

 - Academic projects — Highlight your academic projects by using those keywords in your field.
 This should include the knowledge that you have acquired from your academic courses.
 The utilization of positive action words is also important to include in order to highlight what you accomplished in your courses.

 - Other work experience — If there is space on your resume, you can include your experiences that may not be career-related, but still allows you to speak upon your work ethic, teamwork or customer service skills.
 This section should also include the organization, position title, location and dates you were employed.
 You have the choice of using positive action words here to illustrate what your duties/responsibilities or you can just provide a list of your experiences.

 - Activities — Student organizations and/or leadership experiences are important in this section.
 You can also list the experiences in this section, or you may want to expand on it like I just mentioned to do in the prior section.